 CKA/ACK invites Kinesiologists to use these phrases in promoting their services.

 Kins help to reduce health care costs in Canada.
 They have an important impact on health, and on the economy; physical inactivity has been implicated in at least 25 chronic health conditions, including diabetes, heart disease, stroke and some cancers (publichealth.gc.ca, 2012).
 In 2009 more than $2.4 billion, or 3.7 per cent of all healthcare costs, were attributed to the direct cost of treating illness and disease linked to physical inactivity (Jansen et al., 2012).
 The financial impact of poor health amounts to a loss of more than $4.3 billion to the Canadian economy, and the negative repercussions of inactivity costs the Canadian healthcare system $89 billion per year (2013).

-Materials are available for you to use in promoting activities to promote Kinesiology, World Diabetes Day and Osteoporosis Month.
+Materials are available for you to use in promoting activities to raise awareness of Kinesiology, and the causes its supports ex: Mental Health, Diabetes and Osteoporosis .
 Visit: